 Chainlink aims to reward nodes in a global network of computers to provide reliable real-world data to smart contracts.
 One of the issues that smart contracts face is that they rely on external data sources.

 When the oracles comply with the rules in providing accurate, useful data, they are rewarded in LINK.
-Chainlink is a popular project in the blockchain technology space through its decentralised Oracle technology.
+Chainlink is a popular project in the blockchain technology space through its decentralized Oracle technology.

-Unlike some other projects that rely on centralised parties, Chainlink was constructed on a network that has independent node operators that offer integrations, making the project completely decentralised.
+Unlike some other projects that rely on centralized parties, Chainlink was constructed on a network that has independent node operators that offer integrations, making the project completely decentralized.

-The decentralised oracle network (DON) of Chainlink enhance and extend the overall capabilities of smart contracts by providing three resources, namely networking, storage, and computation.
+The decentralized oracle network (DON) of Chainlink enhances and extends the overall capabilities of smart contracts by providing three resources, namely networking, storage, and computation.

 DONs are formed by committees that consist of oracle nodes.
 These parts cooperate to complete a specific task or to establish a long-lived relationship, allowing them to provide clients with a persistent service.